v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader2-getmethodbyversionpreremap-method.md

 ## <a name="parameters"></a>Parametri
  `token`
- [in] Il token di metadati del metodo.
+ [in] The method metadata token.

  `version`
- [in] La versione del metodo.
+ [in] The method version.

  `pRetVal`
- [out] Un puntatore al valore restituito [ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) interfaccia.
+ [out] A pointer to the returned [ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) interface.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl.
+ **Header:** CorSym.idl.
 CorSym.h

 ## <a name="see-also"></a>Vedere anche